Vision, Mission, Guiding Principles

 Strategic Plan:

-CPHR Manitoba's Board has approved a new strategic plan for the association.
-The strategic plan is based on three pillars:
+CPHR Manitoba's Board has approved a new strategic plan for the association for 2026-2029.
+The strategic plan is based on four pillars:

 These pillars will guide the long-term direction for the organization and serves as the foundation for annual business plans going forward.